What is single-line poetry and what do we publish?

 “From One-line Poems to One-line Haiku Part One: The Invitation” by William J. Higginson

-"Hatching a Kinetic Sculpture" & "Into the Undefined," zipperku sequences by GRIX and Kat Lehmann
+“Hatching a Kinetic Sculpture” a zipperku sequence by GRIX (Robin Smith) and Kat Lehmann